 Mind, Brain, Computation and Technology student membership

 Any applicant who is not accepted into the NeuroTech program is invited to have their application considered for Mind, Brain, Computation and Technology student membership.

 This application is for those who would like to be considered for the NeuroTech training program, and will also be used to select NeuroTech fellowship recipients from among the new trainees.
 Any applicant who is not awarded a NeuroTech program traineeship may also have their application considered for Mind, Brain, Computation and Technology student membership.

-In addition to basic information about the student applicant and their chosen mentors, the application consists of six further components:
+In addition to basic information about the student applicant and their chosen mentors, the application consists of five further components: